edgars61/edgars61/README.md

 ### Hi there, I'm Edgar

-## I'm a Developer
+## I'm a Full Stack Web Developer

--:open_book: I’m currently learning Angular
+- 📚 I’m currently learning Angular
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 📊 I'm currently working on a COVID-19 vaccine dashboard

 ### Connect with me: